digi4care/openbao-vault/README.md

 2. **Admin**

-   - Global administrator who can manage all namespaces
+   - Global administrator who can manage all organization namespaces
-   - Can create namespaces, auth methods, and policies
+   - Can create organizations, auth methods, and policies
    - Replaces the root token for daily management
    - Created via `create_global_admin.sh`

 3. **Operators**

-   - One operator per client/namespace
+   - One operator per service within an organization
-   - Can only manage the secrets of that specific client
+   - Can only manage the secrets of that specific service
-   - No access to system settings or other clients
+   - No access to system settings or other services
    - Created via `create_operator.sh`

 4. **AppRole**